BolachinhaAmericana/ASB-Assignment1/README.txt

 	This is the only step that must be performed by the user.
 	2.1 - Run the MegaX software
 	2.2 - In your GUI select, in the "DATA" tab, the second option: "Concatenate Sequence Alignments" 2.3 - After clicking, a window will open where you must navigate to the folder created initially: "sequencesVMPY".
 First select the folder "mitochondrial".
-You should then open the data and export it in FASTA format to the "concSeqs" folder inside "sequences.BMPY" and name it "mitoConc.fas".
+You should then open the data and export it in FASTA format to the "concSeqs" folder inside "sequences.VMPY" and name it "mitoConc.fas".
 	2.4 - You will have to repeat this process for the "nuclear" and "total" folders.
 	At the end the "concSeqs" folder should have three files, these being "mitoConc.fas", "nucConc.fas" and "totalConc.fas"